 He also read a ton of stuff from other brand strategists, sat through multiple webinars and watched all sorts of videos that spell out the benefits of brand strategy.

-What he came away with is a clear sense differentiation..
+What he came away with is a clear sense of differentiation..

 As I watch the recordings of our Zoom calls I can relive his Ah-Ha moments and it brings pure joy to my heart.
-It took years of work on his own, and a few months of coaching, but now he gets it.
+It took years of work on his own, and a few months of coaching with me, but now he gets it.
 He clearly sees the role of brand strategy and the path forward forward for his business.

 What to consider when hiring a brand strategist.

 The term “brand strategist” is a relatively new invention.
 (Leave it to the marketing community to coin a new phrase for something that’s been standard procedure for 30 years.)

 In the big-agency world of advertising they’re known as Account Planners, and they have substantial backgrounds in quantitative and qualitative market research.
 Big consulting firms like McKenzie & Accenture also hire Planners, who commonly have MBAs or PhDs.